Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: Experiment

 \subsection{Experiment Setup}

-\textbf{Dataset.} We carry out experiments on three video-level datasets: KITTI-STEP, Cityscaeps-VPS, and VSPW.
+\textbf{Dataset.} We carry out experiments on four video-level datasets: KITTI-STEP, Cityscaeps-VPS, VSPW, VIPSeg, and YouTube-VIS.
 KITTI-STEP has 21 and 29 sequences for training and testing, respectively.
 The training sequences are further split into a training set (12 sequences) and a validation set (9 sequences).
 Cityscapes-VPS contains 400 training, 50 validation, and 50 test videos.
 Following previous work~\cite{kim2020vps}, all 30 frames are predicted during the inference, and only 6 frames with ground truth are evaluated.
 Both Cityscapes-VPS and KITTI-STEP have the same class number with Cityscapes dataset~\cite{cordts2016cityscapes}.
 However, the definition of thing and class is different.
 For VSPW dataset and YouTube-VIS dataset, refer to \textit{the appendix file}.

 \textbf{Implementation Details.} We implement our models in PyTorch~\cite{pytorch_paper} with MMDetection toolbox~\cite{chen2019mmdetection}.
 We use the distributed training framework with 8 GPUs.
 Each mini-batch has one image per GPU.
 Following previous work, we first pretrain the image baseline on Cityscapes dataset~\cite{cordts2016cityscapes} where we adopt the same pretraining setting~\cite{cheng2020panoptic,STEP} for fair comparison.
 For STEP pretraining, we change the class distribution of Cityscapes dataset into STEP format to avoid overfitting on STEP.
-Both ResNet~\cite{resnet} and Swin Transformer~\cite{liu2021swin} are adopted as the backbone networks and other layers use Xavier initialization~\cite{xavier_init}.
+Both ResNet~\cite{resnet} and Swin Transformer~\cite{liu2021swin} are adopted as the backbone networks, and other layers use Xavier initialization~\cite{xavier_init}.
 The optimizer is AdamW~\cite{ADAMW} with weight decay 0.0001.
 We adopt full image size for random crop in both pretraining and training process.
 For the large Swin Transformer backbone~\cite{liu2021swin}, we also pretrain our model on Mapillary dataset~\cite{neuhold2017mapillary}.
 More details of pretraining and finetuning can be found in the appendix file.
-Due to diversity of dataset, for VSPW and YouTube-VIS dataset, refer to \textit{the appendix file}.
+Due to diversity of dataset, for VSPW, YouTube-VIS and VIP-Seg dataset, refer to \textit{the appendix file}.